When children are diagnosed with disability, autism or other additional needs: your feelings

 - how much support they’re getting

-- whether they understand the additional needs.
+- whether they understand their sibling’s disability or additional needs.

 Grandparents, family members and friends